luoyuan800/IPMIUtil4J/README.md

 - If Someone could support really IPMI device for test, it should be very helpful.
 - Create issue for any question or feature.
 - ipmiutil: http://ipmiutil.sourceforge.net/
+- How to use Gradle to build this project.

 ---